Logo of Riga Technical University

 ABOUT

-Riga Technical University (RTU) in collaboration with Aalto University and Stockholm University is pleased to announce the Erasmus+ Blended Intensive Programme (BIP) ‘Space Industry-Science Workshop Programme.’
+Riga Technical University (RTU) in collaboration with Aalto University and Stockholm University is pleased to announce the Erasmus+ Blended Intensive Programme (BIP) ‘Space Industry-Science Workshop.’
 This initiative provides students and academic staff with a unique opportunity to engage with leading experts from the space science and industry sectors, fostering knowledge exchange and hands-on collaboration in space mission planning.

 The rapid development of space science and technology has opened up numerous funding opportunities from the European Space Agency (ESA), the European Union, and other financial sources.
 As new space mission opportunities emerge, it is crucial to enhance collaboration between space scientists and industry professionals.
 This BIP programme serves as a platform for pre-mission proposal development, facilitating discussions between European universities, the European Astrobiology Institute (EAI), and start-up companies.
 The programme aims to equip participants with practical skills, enabling them to explore emerging industry opportunities and scientific advancements.